-The VAAS leased the Venice Audubon Center in 2002 from the Sarasota County.
+The VAAS leased the Venice Audubon Center in 2002 from Sarasota County.
 The Venice Area Audubon Rookery is an all-volunteer project that brings educational programs, field trips, and events to students, birders, and others alike.
-The Venice Rookery is internationally known to bird photographers and is open to all visitors’ year around.
+The Venice Rookery is internationally known to bird photographers and is open to all visitors year around.

 The Venice Area Audubon Rookery is in Venice, Florida, an hour south of Tampa, Florida.
-It is on Annex Road past Anderson Sarasota County Administration center and the Venice Audubon Center.
+It is on Annex Road past Anderson Sarasota County Administration Center and the Venice Audubon Center.
 The Venice Rookery offers a shaded pavilion with benches that allows one to view the Rookery island’s deep lake without obstruction.
 You can easily walk around the lake and bird watch on all sides of the island.
 The Sarasota County installed bat houses near the Rookery pond and has brought in Brazilian and Mexican Free-tailed Bats.
-The Bat houses have become a popular evening appeal and are regularly monitored.
+Bat houses have become a popular evening appeal and are regularly monitored.
 The best times for bird watching are early mornings and late afternoons.